idamachmadfaizin/Idam.Libs.EF/README.md

     > Tips: Create your interface according to your own TimeStamps attribute.

-### Using Few TimeStamps attribute
+### Using just few TimeStamps attribute

-You can use just a few TimeStamps fields by filling in null or string empty.
+You can use just a few TimeStamps fields by filling in null or string empty to fields you don't use.

 1. Create your own TimeStamps attribute.